Mears-UFL/Mears-UFL/content/courses_taught/sens-proc-lab.md

 date = 2018-08-23T09:35:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Sensory Processes Laboratory" subtitle = "EXP 4174C"
+title = "Sensory Processes Laboratory (EXP 4174C)" subtitle = "EXP 4174C"

 # Order that this section will appear in.